Asma Ahmed In Fume Hood

 Why did we fund this project?

 • Prostate cancer cells use hormones to grow rapidly.
-Blocking these hormones, using androgen deprivation therapy (ADT), is used as a treatment to slow down prostate cancer growth in men.
+Blocking these hormones using hormone therapy is used as a treatment to slow down prostate cancer growth in men.

-• However, eventually men become resistant to ADT, as cancer adapts to be able to grow without hormones.
+• However, eventually men become resistant to hormone therapy, as cancer adapts to be able to grow without hormones.

 • Researchers think this resistance is caused by proteins called androgen receptor variants, or AR-Vs. These proteins tell cells to grow rapidly, even without any hormones being there.